Juliusc01/commit-min/experiments/Readme.txt

 or
 $ sudo pip install plotly

-steps to install pip and plotly together how i personally did it might be susceptable to malware I don't know: curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py python get-pip.py --user pip install plotly --user after this run python dataProcessor.py
+Steps to install pip and plotly together: curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py python get-pip.py --user pip install plotly --user after this run python dataProcessor.py

-important:
+Important:
 for this to work must have
 diffFiles.txt
 containing on the first line the name of the text file of our tool's diff output